 - A decline of 50% or more, suggests a pregnancy that is unlikely to continue.
 Women should repeat a pregnancy test after 1 to 2/52.
 If positive, they will need review.

-Only give if they have had surgical management, not otherwise.
+NICE advises that we only need to give anti-D Ig if they have had surgical management, not otherwise.
 Patients do not need it for threatened or complete miscarriages.
-Further guidance on use of anti-D is available.